Redocly/redocly-cli/docs/guides/hide-apis.md

 ## Overview

-In this tutorial, see how to maintain a single source of truth (SSOT) OpenAPI definition.
+In this tutorial, see how to maintain a single source of truth (SSOT) OpenAPI description.
 Once the definition is complete, generate an internal and an external version of the API.

 ```mermaid